Meet The Husbands And Boyfriends Of Victoria's Secret Supermodels

 The models’ boyfriends have diverse backgrounds and professions.

-Karlie Kloss is dating a tech investor who is friends with Ashton Kutcher.
-Meanwhile, Alessandra Ambrosio’s fiancé is a millionaire businessman and Adriana Lima’s husband is an athlete.
+Karlie Kloss just started dating a tech investor who is friends with Ashton Kutcher.
+Meanwhile, Alessandra Ambrosio’s fiance is a millionaire businessman and Adriana Lima’s husband is an athlete.

 One things these men share in common is that they are dating some of the most beautiful women in the world.